ungleich/cdist/cdist/conf/type/__acl/man.rst

 -----------
 ACL must be defined as 3-symbol combination, using ``r``, ``w``, ``x`` and ``-``.

-Fully supported and tested on Linux, partial support for FreeBSD.
+Fully supported and tested on Linux (ext4 filesystem), partial support for FreeBSD.

-OpenBSD, NetBSD and Solaris support is not possible.

 See ``setfacl`` and ``acl`` manpages for more details.